-It is intended that these tenure policies shall be the minimum standard for award of tenure, but they are to be sufficiently flexible to permit an institution to make individual adjustment to its own peculiar problems or circumstances.
+The requirements listed below shall be the minimum standard for award of tenure, but they are to be sufficiently flexible to permit an institution to make individual adjustments to its own peculiar problems or circumstances.
 These policies are to be considered a statement of general requirements which are capable of application throughout the System and are not a limitation upon any additional standards and requirements which a particular institution may wish to adopt for its own improvement.
-Such additional standards and requirements, which must be consistent with the Regents' Policies, and approved by the Board of Regents, shall be incorporated into the statutes of an institution.
+Such additional standards and requirements, which must be consistent with the Regents' policies and approved by the Board of Regents, shall be incorporated into the statutes of an institution.

 Tenure resides at the institutional level.
-Institutional responsibility for employment of a tenured individual is to the extent of continued employment on a one hundred percent (100%) workload basis for three out of every four consecutive academic quarters until retirement, dismissal for cause, or release because of financial exigency, or program modification as determined by the Board.
+Institutional responsibility for employment of a tenured individual is to the extent of continued employment on a 100% workload basis for two out of every three consecutive academic terms (normally for fall and spring terms) until retirement, dismissal for cause, or release because of financial exigency, or program modification as determined by the Board.

-Only Assistant Professors, Associate Professors, Professors who are normally employed full-time (as defined by Regent's Policies) by an institution are eligible for tenure.
+Normally, only assistant professors, associate professors, and professors who are employed full-time (as defined by Regents' policies) by an institution are eligible for tenure.

 (BR Minutes, 1979-80, p.
 73; 1980-81, p.
-303; 1990-91, pp. 369-370)
+303; 1990-91, pp. 369-70).

-The term "full-time" is used in these tenure regulations to denote service on a one hundred percent (100%) work load basis for at least three out of four consecutive academic quarters.
+The term "full-time" is used in these tenure regulations to denote service on a 100% work load basis for at least two out of three consecutive academic terms.